mbridak/not1mm/README.md

 Put your callsign in the top and press the connect button.

 The bandmap window is, as with everything, a work in progress.
 The bandmap now follows the VFO.
 VFO indicator now displays as small triangle in the frequency tickmarks.
+A small blue rectangle shows the receivers bandwidth.
 Clicked on spots now tune the radio and set the callsign field.

 ![Bandmap Window](https://github.com/mbridak/not1mm/raw/master/pic/bandmap.png)